q-0q/website/public/markdown/ornament.md

 ## About

-*Ornament* is a small 2D platformer where you explore a dark and dangerous and world.
+*Ornament* is a small 2D platformer where you explore a dark and dangerous world.
 It was my first large experiment within the Godot engine.

 ::video{id=https://osgho0ft4qfkeusc.public.blob.vercel-storage.com/ornament-jump.mp4}